HaschekSolutions/PictShare-Docker/README.md

-# Official PictShare Docker image
+# Official PictShare Docker image - Now based on Alpine Linux and PHP 7
 The fastest way to deploy [PictShare](https://www.pictshare.net)

 It automatically updates on start unless you supply the env variable AUTOUPDATE=false